Maya (American TV series): Production

 Filmed entirely on location, the series was produced by Frank King, who had also produced the 1966 feature film, Maya, which inspired the series and starred Jay North, Sajid Khan, and Clint Walker as Terry's estranged father, who is never seen in the TV series.
-The series ended after 18 episodes.
-It featured guest appearances by several noted Indian character actors, such as Iftekhar, Prem Nath and I. S. Johar.
+The series ended after 18 episodes due to low ratings.
+It featured guest appearances by several noted Indian character actors, such as Iftekhar, Prem Nath, Manmohan Krishna, Chaman Puri and I. S. Johar.
+Amrish Puri and Shatrughan Sinha who were newcomers at the time also made guest appearances.

 Japanese singer Rajie got her stage name from the character Raji.

 DVD release

 On August 19, 2014, Warner Bros. released the complete series on DVD in Region 1 for the very first time via their Warner Archive Collection.
 This is a manufacture-on-demand (MOD) release.